stainlesspot/in-60-seconds/PITCHME.md

 +++
 ### Free Software Definition - the four freedoms
-@ol[start=0]
+@ol[]
-- The freedom to run the program as you wish, for any purpose.
+0. The freedom to run the program as you wish, for any purpose.
-- The freedom to study how the program works, and change it so it does your computing as you wish.
+1. The freedom to study how the program works, and change it so it does your computing as you wish.
-- The freedom to redistribute copies so you can help your neighbor.
+2. The freedom to redistribute copies so you can help your neighbor.
-- The freedom to distribute copies of your modified versions to others.
+3. The freedom to distribute copies of your modified versions to others.
 @olend
-Access to the source code is a precondition for [1] and [3].

 +++
 ### Free and open-source software
 ### Free, libre and open-source software
-@ul
-- 'free as in speech' vs. 'free as in beer'
+#### 'free as in speech' vs. 'free as in beer'
-@ulend

 ---
+# History of open-source
++++

 ---
 @title[Customize Slide Layout]